If you RV, eventually, you’ll come across the phrase “poop pyramid.” A poop pyramid is often the result of unaware RVers making a common mistake.

 Only Use RV-Safe Toilet Paper

-The toilet paper you use in your RV can greatly reduce the likelihood of clogs.
+The toilet paper you use in your RV can significantly reduce the likelihood of clogs.
 Some toilet paper dissolves quickly once it hits the water.
 You can test your current toilet paper to see if it’s RV-safe by placing a few pieces in a closed container with water.

 Shake the container a few times and see if your toilet paper starts to dissolve.

 You may even discover that your current toilet paper is safe to use in your RV.
 There are several brands of RV-specific toilet paper, but these often come with a premium price tag.
 Many toilet papers labeled septic safe are also typically RV safe, but you’ll want to confirm that by doing the shake test.

 Flush Your Black Tank Often